THE EMPTY MIDDLE OF THE CONSCIOUSNESS REVOLUTION

 How can anyone say we don´t need to turn this civilization around?!
 How can anyone say we don´t need a revolution?!

-DECENTRALIZATION AND EMOTIONAL EDUCATION: THE FIRST TWO REVOLUTIONARY SPHERES
+DECENTRALISATION AND EMOTIONAL EDUCATION: THE FIRST TWO REVOLUTIONARY SPHERES

 If you feel a charismatic politician will lead us to the promised land – or that some form of centralised government could oversee paradise on Earth – then you and I have very different ideas of the kind of revolution we need.